If muscle growth (hypertrophy) is your primary training goal, how important is it to vary? Do you have to ‘shock’ your muscles over and over again?

 IMPLEMENTING VARIATION IN A MACRO CYCLE: APPROACH

-How do you apply variation in a macro cycle, ie over a period of several meseo cycles (for example, half a year or a year)?
+How do you apply variation in a macro cycle, ie over a period of several meso cycles (for example, half a year or a year)?
 A plan of action.

-1. Put together a training program in which you train all muscle groups with an adequate number of sets (usually 10-20 sets per muscle group per week), with an adequate training frequency (taking into account a maximum of 5-10 sets per muscle group per training) and with sufficient exercises (usually 3 to 4 exercises per muscle group).
+1. Put together a training program in which you train all muscle groups with an adequate number of sets (usually 10-20 sets per muscle group per week), with an adequate training frequency (taking into account a maximum of 10 sets per muscle group per training ) and with sufficient training per muscle group. exercises to fully stimulate her (usually two to four exercises per muscle group).

 2. Make sure you create overload by basically increasing the training load every workout or microcycle (usually doing more weight and/or more reps).